 The housing market in San Diego has become extremely valuable over the last two decades.
 Realtor.com says that as of September 2022 the median listing home price in San Diego was $899,900, trending up 12.6% year-over-year.
 The median listing home price per square foot was $658, and the median home sold price was $840,000.

 Depending on where you’re from, those rents may sound outrageous.
-In fact, though, the San Diego price-to-rent ratio is high, meaning that renting could be a better deal than buying.
-Of course, your rent-or-buy decision will depend on your specific financial situation but conventional wisdom is that a price-to-rent ratio over 15 indicates a renter-friendly market.
-Take a look at the chart to see how San Diego’s price-to-rent ratio compares to other big American cities.
+Even still, the San Diego price-to-rent ratio is high, meaning that renting could be a better deal than buying.
+Of course, your rent-vs. buy decision will depend on your specific financial situation.
+To figure out if a mortgage is even a viable option for you, check out SmartAsset’s mortgage calculator.

 While housing in San Diego is far more expensive than other parts of the United States, utilities are more in line with the national average.
 You can expect to pay an average of $130 to $138 per month for electricity, water, garbage and natural gas.
 That’s a bit more than you would have to pay in San Francisco but slightly less than you would have to pay in Los Angeles.

 Once you have your housing and utilities taken care of, you need to think about how you’ll get around.
 A monthly pass on San Diego’s public transit system costs $72 and $100 for express service.
 There are significant discounts available for senior citizens, disabled people, those on Medicare and children as well.
 These are $32 and $23, respectively.

 If you prefer to have a car, you’ll need to pay for gas.
 According to GasBuddy (October 2022), a gallon of gas in San Diego costs $4.70.
 That’s right in line with California’s average price.
 But if you compare it to the $3.79 national average, it doesn’t look so great.